Solar loans: Everything you need to know (2025)

 Higher total cost of ownership | Lower total cost of ownership |

-EnergySage data shows that most homeowners pay off their solar loans in about seven to nine years, even if they take out a 20 or 25 year loan.
+It’s not uncommon for people to pay off their loans before the term ends.
 With this in mind, some homeowners choose a longer loan term to keep their monthly expenses low and pay off the loan when they have the money available.
-It's important to check whether your lender charges a prepayment penalty before taking this approach.
+Before taking this approach, it's important to check whether your lender charges a prepayment penalty.

-Different lenders offer different interest rates, and if you've shopped for a mortgage or a car before, your eye may be trained to seek out the option with the lowest interest rate.
-However, when shopping for solar loans, it's especially important to consider all the fees mentioned above – not just the interest rate – to ensure you get the best deal and the loan that works best for you.
+Different lenders offer different interest rates.
+If you've shopped for a mortgage or a car before, your eyes may be trained to seek out the option with the lowest interest rate.
+However, when shopping for solar loans, it's especially important to consider all the fees mentioned above—not just the interest rate—to ensure you get the best deal and the loan that works best for you.

-Dealer fees can be as high as 30% — sometimes even higher — and are often hidden in the financed price of the loan (be sure to inspect your quotes and ask installers what the differences between the cash price and the financed price is).
-So even if your interest rate is low, you'll be paying 30% more for your solar panel system, negating any benefit you may expect from selecting a loan with a lower interest rate.
-We encourage you to consider the total cost of financing of your solar panels rather than relying on the interest rate alone to evaluate your loan options.
-A loan with no dealer fee may have a higher interest rate, but in most cases, you'll pay less for your panels overall if you select this option, mainly because solar loans aren't usually held for the entire loan term (most homeowners pay off their loans in seven to nine years).
+Dealer fees can be as high as 30%—sometimes even higher—and are often hidden in the financed loan price (be sure to inspect your quotes and ask installers what the differences between the cash price and the financed price are).
+So, even if your interest rate is low, you'll be paying 30% more for your solar panel system, negating any benefit you may expect from selecting a loan with a lower interest rate.

 Secured vs. unsecured loans

-You can categorize most loans into two general buckets: secured and unsecured loans.
-Secured loans require an asset that will serve as collateral for the loan – in most cases, that asset will be your home, which means your lender can foreclose on your home to pay themselves back if you default on your loan for any reason.
-Unsecured loans, on the other hand, don't require any collateral other than the solar equipment itself.
-Here are the major differentiating factors between the two loan types:
+You can categorize most loans into two general buckets: secured and unsecured.
+Secured loans require an asset that will serve as collateral for the loan.
+In most cases, that asset will be your home, which means your lender can foreclose on your home to pay themselves back if you default on your loan for any reason.
+On the other hand, unsecured loans don't require any collateral other than the solar equipment itself.

 ---|---|---|